Objectives

 Overview

-• Define one oscillation clearly before any timing starts so students do not mix up half-swings and full cycles.
+• Define one oscillation clearly before any timing starts so you do not mix up half-swings and full cycles.

 • Model timing ten or more oscillations, then dividing by the number of oscillations to find the period.